Millwright Fundamentals Certificate

 Looking for an avenue into the Millwright trade?
-These courses are designed for people who want to know more about the trade and currently-employed workers looking to upgrade or refresh their skills.
-The courses may also help people who are aiming to achieve their Red Seal Certification as an Industrial Millwright Mechanic.
+Continuing Education offers courses designed for people who want to know more about the trade, and for currently-employed workers looking to upgrade or refresh their skills.
+These courses may also help people who are aiming to achieve their Red Seal Certification as an Industrial Millwright Mechanic.

 Millwrights install, maintain, troubleshoot and repair stationary industrial machinery and mechanical equipment.
 In these courses, students will be taught the basics of the Millwright trade and practice essential skills in reciprocating compressor maintenance.

 Continuing Education students will find that these courses can help towards apprenticeship as a Millwright.
 Millwrights generally acquire their skills and knowledge through apprenticeship training and/or learning on-the-job.

 Millwrights commonly work in industrial repair shops, industrial plants, production facilities, recreational establishments and in natural resource industries.
 Millwrights often work in close association with other trade personnel such as electricians, welders, pipefitters, instrument technicians and machinists.
 Due in part to their versatility, Millwrights have a wealth of employment opportunities, with good prospects for advancement into supervisory positions.